What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Survey of Income and Program Participation (SIPP)

 All-inclusive information about the income and program participation of individuals and households in the United States and extensive data on many other factors of economic well-being.
-SIPP also collects extensive information about family dynamics, educational attainment, housing expenditures, asset ownership, health insurance, disability, childcare, and food security, providing information that places the income and program recipiency of individuals and households into the family and social context.
+The SIPP also collects extensive information about family dynamics, educational attainment, housing expenditures, asset ownership, health insurance, disability, childcare, and food security, providing information that places the income and program recipiency of individuals and households into the family and social context.

 Other Federal Government Agencies